kumar-mahendra/66DaysOfData/README.md

 - Attended the discussion session-1 on the topic "Probability theory and probabilistic Models" which was conducted by one of our senior Abhishek Varghese, where I learned a new concept, the Sigma field, and also learned about probabilistic models.
 It was fun.

 - Also, started reading the book "AI and Machine Learning for Coders" by Laurence Moroney.
 I read the first chapter which was all about an introduction to TensorFlow.
 I also wrote my first code( [link](https://github.com/kumar-mahendra/66DaysOfData/blob/main/single_neuron.ipynb)) which is simple sequential one neuron model to find relationship between two variables made with help of keras API of tensorflow.

 <br/>-----------------------------------------------------------------------------------------------------------------------------------<br/>

+### Day 3

+Continued reading the book "AI and ML for Coders"
+- Finished chapter-2 i.e. "Introduction to Computer Vision".
+I learned how to make a very basic computer vision neural network([code]()) using the clothing dataset -Fashion MNIST. but it was a somewhat limited model as data use only monochromic images and each image contains only one cloth type.
+In reality, images are mostly colorful and contain more than one object.
+This problem can be solved using techniques like convolutions that can help us to extract features of images, which I will continue tomorrow.

+<br/>-----------------------------------------------------------------------------------------------------------------------------------<br/>

+### Day 4

+Today I learned a few more interesting concepts which are:

+- Convolution ( or filtering ) and pooling ( a way to reduce the size of an image while retaining features of images),
+- Also learned about a technique -"Dropout regularization", which is useful to avoid overfitting of convolutional neural networks.

+Parallelly, applied those techniques to build two simple models that can distinguish between dogs vs cats, horse vs human.

+<br/>-----------------------------------------------------------------------------------------------------------------------------------<br/>